WILHELM HARTL - PERSONAL PAGES

 On a Trader 535, the original swimming ladder is a substantial swivelling L-shaped ladder.
 On Tarilian, it is on the starboard side of the swim platform.
 When stored, the part on deck rests on the aft platform and the part which goes into the water leans against the transom, where there is also the deck shower.
 This arrangement means, that it can only be put into the water when there is no dinghy on the platform.
 I had realized this being an issue, and had fitted a small auxiliary telescopic ladder underneath the platform nearer to the port side corner.

-Our 3.1m Walker Bay console rib tender was chosen in the UK to fit fine on the aft platform of a Trader 535 Signature; but it 'filled' the platform to its edges.
+rib tender was chosen in the UK to fit fine on the aft platform of a Trader 535 Signature; but it 'filled' the platform to its edges.
 The outboard's prop shaft was in the way and made getting to the auxiliary swimming ladder, to go for a swim with the dinghy still on the platform, a struggle for anyone other than the most athletic members of crew.

 Looking at other boats around us, I feel that I was not the only Med boater who had such a problem.